 GCSE Dance is a practical and theoretical course designed for students who are enthusiastic about dance.
+It is open to all students, regardless of their dance background.

-Dance is an empowering and powerful form of non-verbal communication which enables the development of creative, physical, emotional and intellectual capacities.
-It is open to all students, although some experience of dance may be beneficial.
+Dance is an empowering and powerful form of non-verbal communication which enables the development of creative, physical, emotional and intellectual capacities, which are essential skills to develop confidence in the wider world.